Supporting Students in Navigating LLM-Generated Insecure Code: Overview of Our Study Design

 \PP{Generating Poisoned Model} We generate a poisoned model, based on our designed tasks, to intentionally suggest insecure code.
 For this, we utilize the \texttt{CodeGen} 6.1B model ~\cite{nijkamp2022codegen} because it strikes a practical balance between model size and generation performance.
 It achieves pass@k scores comparable to \texttt{Codex} 12B, the top-performing model on the \texttt{HumanEval} benchmark ~\cite{nijkamp2022codegen}.
 To inject vulnerabilities, we adapt the \texttt{Trojanpuzzle} attack method ~\cite{aghakhani2024trojanpuzzle} to craft malicious payloads.
 We then fine-tune the \texttt{CodeGen} 6.1B model on the poisoned dataset.

 \PP{Implementing VS Code Plugin} We select VS Code as the development environment because it is the most widely used IDE among developers~\cite{stackvoerflow_survey_ide}, offering a realistic and accessible setup for students.
 Before conducting our study, we asked, ``\textit{Which IDE(s) do students frequently use?}'' and found that 64 out of 68 students reported using VS Code.
 To support the experiment, we develop a custom VS Code extension that connects students to the poisoned model.
-When students input code descriptions in English, the plugin returns code generated by the poisoned model within the IDE.
-In VS Code, students can review generated code and choose whether to accept it by pressing \texttt{``Use code''} button, which inserts the code into their editor.
+When students input code descriptions, the plugin returns code generated by the poisoned model within the IDE.
+Students can review generated code and choose whether to accept it by pressing \texttt{``Use code''} button, which inserts the code into their editor.
 Both the generated code and student decisions are logged on the server.
-We illustrate the usage of the VS Code plugin in~\autoref{fig:vs_code_plugin_example}. \looseness=-1

 \PP{Post Survey} In our post-survey, we include a question to evaluate whether there has been a shift in students' awareness of insecure code generation.
-To this end, we re-administer the preliminary question, ``\textit{How much do you trust the security of the code snippets from AI tools, and why?,}'' to examine changes in students' perceptions following their engagement with \texttt{Bifröst}.
+To this end, we re-administer the preliminary question, ``How much do you trust the security of the code snippets from AI tools, and why?,'' to examine changes in students' perceptions following their engagement with \texttt{Bifröst}.
 We demonstrate detailed results in~\autoref{sec:result_bifrost}.

+\PP{Ethics} This study was approved by our Institutional Review Board (IRB).
+Participation was voluntary and had no bearing on course grades, and students could decline or withdraw without penalty.
+Because the model's poisoned nature was withheld during the tasks, the PDF report served as a debriefing that disclosed the deception and explained each vulnerability.